Copyright © The Charity Service 2022

 Cinderella Grants

-Funding from our Chronicle Cinderella Home Fund is available for individuals or organisations to support the costs of respite care and support (including but not limited to the provision of holidays) for the benefit of children and young people under the age of 25 who are sick, convalescent, have special educational needs or are disadvantaged for any other reason.
-The respite care and support should provide a positive experience for the young person and/or provide a beneficial short period of rest for the young person’s carers and family.
+Applications are invited from registered charities, constituted community groups, CIC’s, Social Workers, Teachers, etc. to support the costs of respite care, short breaks, out of school clubs, etc. for individuals or groups of children and young people who are sick, have special educational needs, disabilities or disadvantaged for any other reason.
+The activity should provide a positive experience and a short period of rest for the parent, carer and family.

 Grants are available to residents within Greater Manchester, East Lancashire, North East Cheshire and North West Derbyshire.